| DISCLAIMER: This document is meant for guidance

 The staff includes several rheumatologists (including

-pediatric), radiologist, pathologist, microbiologist,
+paediatric), radiologist, pathologist, microbiologist,

-physiotherapist etc. Visit the CRD website www.rheumatologyindia.org
+in the centre.
+Visit the CRD website www.rheumatologyindia.org

 for organization and further details.